A One-Year Program for Learning to Facilitate and Guide Basic Mindfulness and Compassion Practices

 - Personal Interview-- Participate in an interview either in person or by phone after your application form has been processed.

-The application process opens September 15, 2018 and continues to January 15, 2019.
+The application process opens September 15, 2018.
 Space is limited and the application process will conclude whenever the course is full.
-This might occur before January 15, 2019.

 Application process time line: